MicrosoftDocs/mesh-docs/mesh/Create/build-your-basic-environment/build-for-single-and-multiple-platforms.md

 more about optimizing for different platforms, see the article named [Performance guidelines for Mesh](../debug-and-optimize-performance/performance-guidelines.md).

+Keep in mind that if you want to host a multi-platform event where Atendees can join from PC and from Meta Quest headset you should use option 3 above.
+You can only select one environment per event so you will not be able to select an environment for PC and another environment for Android when creating your event.

 ## Next steps

 > [!div class="nextstepaction"]